 Added by Jayne Greenacre on January 27, 2012 at 21:00 — No Comments

 No, not your next Terminator sci-fi sequel from Schwarzenegger, but New York Public Library's own take on its collection of 19th century stereograms.
-The term comes from the combination of "stereogram plus…Continue
+The term comes from the combination of "stereogram plus animate".

 Last on public view in 1913, this is the largest collection of Ponting’s original carbon prints assembled for nearly a century!

-A case, heard at the Patents County Court in London on 12 January, could have serious implications for photographers, according to photographic copyright expert Charles Swan, a lawyer at Swan Turton, who said:…Continue
+A case, heard at the Patents County Court in London on 12 January, could have serious implications for photographers, according to photographic copyright expert Charles Swan, a lawyer at Swan Turton, who said: 'His honour Judge Birss QC decided that a photograph of a red London bus…Continue

 Added by Michael Wong on January 25, 2012 at 22:57 — No Comments

 The Star newspaper reports on Simon Robinson's collection of photographs taken by street photographers which is 'exciting' officials at the National Media Museum which is organising an exhibition on them in 2012.
 A book is also being published.